nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-userdoc/workflows-jsf-ui.md

         version: '1'
 ---

+{{{multiexcerpt 'DeprecatedAddon_10.10' page='generic-multi-excerpts'}}}

 {{! excerpt}}
 All the documents evolve according to a defined lifecycle.
 The default lifecycle is composed of the following states: Project, Approved and Obsolete.
 There are different ways to make documents evolve through this lifecycle.
 One of the ways is to use a workflow.
 {{! /excerpt}}

-Users who are involved in workflows are alerted by email and can have a synthetic view of all their pending tasks on documents in their [dashboard]({{page space='nxdoc' page='Browsing Content'}}#dashboard).
+Users who are involved in workflows are alerted by email and can have a synthetic view of all their pending tasks on documents in their [dashboard]({{page space='nxdoc' page='browsing-content'}}#dashboard).
 The documents they have to review are listed there.

 {{{multiexcerpt 'default-validation-workflows' page='NXDOC:Workflow'}}}